-The legendary story of Saint George and the Dragon is one that describes the Saint taming and slaying a dragon requiring human sacrifices.
-It results with him rescuing the next potential sacrifice, a princess.
+The legendary story of Saint George and the Dragon describes the saint taming and slaying a dragon that requires human sacrifices.
+It results in him rescuing a princess and saving her from being sacrificed.

 Georgian text written in the 11th Century is the earliest record of Saint George slaying a dragon, which spread through the 12th Century via the crusades.
-The legend become popularised in the 13th Century due to Latin adaptions and it’s courtly setting of romantic chivalry.
+The legend became popular in the 13th Century due to Latin adaptions and its courtly setting of romantic chivalry.

 The association between far-right nationalism and the Saint George’s Cross can make celebrating Saint George’s Day difficult.
-However, the more distance between far-right nationalism, the Saint George’s Cross and Saint George’s Day can get, the less this will be an issue.
+However, the more distance between far-right nationalism, the Saint George’s Cross and Saint George’s Day, the less this is an issue.

 Saint George’s flag is a red cross on a white background, similar to Saint David’s flag.

-Common Wealth countries flags, such as Australia and New Zealand, are a good example of this, as the Union Jack occupies their flags canton space.
+Common Wealth countries' flags – such as Australia and New Zealand – often have the Union Jack occupying their flags' canton space.